 For companies that don’t have large-scale IT departments or employees with expertise in cyber security, outsourcing is an excellent way to protect against security breaches and cyber attacks.
 Outsourcing provides an alternative to hiring new employees and it enables company owners and their teams across all sectors to gain access to individuals and agencies with expertise and experience in cyber security.
 Cyber security experts will be able to analyse existing strategies and processes, identify holes and weaknesses, suggest improvements and recommendations and implement new measures.
-IT companies can also provide additional services, such as monitoring, data backup and disaster control and employee training.
+IT companies can also provide additional services, such as monitoring, data / website backup and disaster control and employee training.

 Utilising threat detection tools

 Prevention is always better than cure when it comes to cyber crime.
 Threat detection tools are designed to identify suspicious behaviour and activity.

 Security risk assessments are designed to detect vulnerabilities and highlight threats.
 Carrying out regular assessments enables businesses to identify issues early and address them before they cause more complex problems.

 Many employees use computers and mobile devices on a daily basis without understanding the potential risks associated with the actions they take.
 Providing employee training can help business owners to lower the risk of security issues by enabling employees to spot suspicious activity, for example, phishing emails.